 MONEY FLOWS FREELY

-After writing over 500+ articles here on Financial Samurai, I’ve realized that I was being overly concerned about my fellow poker players.
+After writing over 1000+ articles here on Financial Samurai as of 2/3/2015, I’ve realized that I was being overly concerned about my fellow poker players.
 Everything is rational, and my conclusion changed from “they are addicts“, to “the reason why they are always there is because they have lots of money and don’t need to work!”

 If you don’t have money, you can’t gamble.
 If you needed to work, you wouldn’t be gambling at 1:30pm on a weekday with money you can’t afford to lose.
 I carried this logic into Lucky Chances this afternoon to test out my theory.